samyukthagopalsamy/Naive-Bayes-Classifier/README.md

 # [Implementation of Naïve Bayes Classifier for Titanic Dataset](https://www.kaggle.com/samyukthagopalsamy/naive-bayes-classifier)
+- One highly practical Bayesian learning method is the Naïve Bayes learner, often called the Naïve Bayes classifier.
+- It is based on simplifying the assumption that the attribute values are conditionally independent given the target value.
+- There is no explicit search through the space of possible hypotheses.
+Instead, the hypothesis is formed without searching, simply by counting the frequency of various data combinations within the training examples.

 - [Titanic dataset](https://www.kaggle.com/jamesleslie/titanic-cleaned-data) (cleaned) from Kaggle is chosen.
 - Using [Naïve Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier), we try to predict which passengers survived the Titanic shipwreck.
 - The dataset is split 80% as training dataset and 20% as test or validation set.